JonUXD/isthemarketcheap/content/faq.md

 ## Is the market cheap?
 Nobody knows where the market is going, but we know where it has been.
 We assume that if there was a higher price in the past, there will be a higher one in the future.
 For all the boggleheads, long time investors and index fund lovers, this web is a simple metric to put the current asset value into perspective.

-## What is the logic for the labels?
+## What does 'CHEAP' mean?
+Cheap means that the asset price is below a certain threshold relative to the all time high.
+That is the only KPI to define whether an asset is cheap.
+Labels are:
 **CHEAP**: >20% below all-time high
 **DISCOUNT**: 5-20% below all-time high
 **NEUTRAL**: Within 5% of all-time high

-## What does 'CHEAP' mean?
-Cheap means that the asset price is below a certain threshold relative to the all time high.
-That is the only KPI to define whether an asset is cheap.

 ## Should I buy the asset if the Status says 'CHEAP'?
 No, this is just a comparison with the all time high, it is not a signal to buy or sell.